aimms/documentation/webui/webui-grid-pages.rst

 Using pixels (px)
 +++++++++++++++++

 In order to use pixels, you might want to first determine the height (in pixels) of the browser viewport.

+.. note:: Please understand that, when using px or %, the spacing between the grid's rows and columns ('grid gap', currently 16px) also adds to the total height or width of a Layout.
+Keep that in mind when summing up to a particular height/width.

 .. image:: images/viewport.png
     :align: center